BjBodner/old-portfolio/README.md

 Here is a list of the machine learning and optimization projects which can be found in this repository:
 1. ATM Algorithm
-2. CNN Based Crypto TradeBot
+2. Computer Vision Based Based Crypto TradeBot
 3. Complex Neural Networks Library
 4. Evolving Swimming Buggs in MATLAB
 5. Generating Simulated Metamaterials Using Genetic algorithms